-THEA 210 Intermediate Acting 54 hours lecture; 54 hours total
+THEA 210 Intermediate Acting

 Prerequisite: Completion of THEA 110 with a minimum grade of C

 This course is a continuation of the study of acting technique and the creation of dramatic roles on an intermediate level.
 Students continue to refine technique utilizing improvisation, monologues and scripted scenes from realistic and non-realistic plays.
 CSU, UC